 I can’t speak for all bloggers out there, but obviously, affiliate sales help support their time making free content.
 Many bloggers prefer to use the LTK app because it gives the user a direct way to find what they’re looking for, instead of answering multiple DM’s or comments about where something is from.
 Plus, it allows the entire photo to be linked in one swipe up, versus having to share multiple stories like – swipe up here for shoes, swipe up here for the top, etc.

 Using affiliate links also allows the blogger to see what their audience is interested in and what products to promote more frequently, so they can continue creating content that resonates with their audience.
-Most bloggers, myself included, started with affiliate income as a revenue stream for my business.
-What’s a nice about LTK is that it’s a great form of passive income.
+Most bloggers, myself included, use affiliate income as a revenue stream for their business.

 Does it cost me to shop through a blogger’s link?

 You’ll pay the same price whether you shop through an affiliate link or not.
-You can also use whatever coupons you have for your purchase, but using sites like Ebates will cancel out the commission of the sale.
+You can also use whatever coupons you have for your purchase, but using sites like Ebates or clicking on other affiliate links (knowingly or unknowingly) will cancel out the commission of the sale.

 How much do bloggers make with each sale?

-I can’t disclose exact amounts due to rS terms of service, but commission can range anywhere from 4-50%, with the majority being under 10%.
-Most bloggers using LTK affiliate links don’t earn a full-time salary from affiliate commission alone, but it’s a piece of their income streams, every bit adds up!
+I can’t disclose exact amounts due to rS terms of service, but commission can range anywhere from 0%-50%, with the majority of big-name retailers being under 10%.
+Commission can also vary a lot based on the category of the items at each retailer.
+I included 0% in the range because certain items at retailers can be non-commissionable.
+For example, women’s clothing can be one percentage, and furniture can be another, and tech could be 0%.
+These percentages can change often, too (like conveniently right before the Nordstrom Anniversary Sale and Black Friday).
+Most bloggers using LTK affiliate links don’t earn a full-time salary from affiliate commission alone, but it’s a piece of their income streams.

-Can the blogger see who is supporting them and purchases through their links?
+Can the blogger see who is supporting them and who purchases through their links?

 No, on the analytics side of things, the only thing the blogger can see is what affiliate product link was clicked on, how many items were purchased, and the commission.
 So if you click on a link to a top but end up buying shoes, it shows up as a sale for the top, even though that wasn’t the purchased item.
-Bloggers can tell who is supporting their content via comments and engagement on their content.
+Bloggers can tell who is supporting their content via comments and engagement on their content, though!
+They know who their close supporters are 🙂

 If I follow a lot of bloggers, who gets the commission for the sale?

 If you follow multiple bloggers and click on a lot of different links to the same retailer, the last link you click will override the previous links to the same store.
-The blogger who gets credit for the entire sale is the one whose link was clicked last.
+The blogger or company that gets credit for the entire sale is the one whose link was clicked last.

 For example, if you’re watching one of my try-on hauls and you add five items to your cart.
 Then say you watch another try-on haul and click on someone else’s link to the same retailer but the item is sold out.
 If you check out, the second blogger would get the commission from the sale, even though you didn’t want the item they shared.